 Manchebo Beach Resort has increased staff training on infection control and increased the cleaning frequency of all guest areas, especially frequent touch points like handles, front desk services and public toilets, and has placed hand sanitizers throughout the resort.
 And as an extra bonus for traveller’s reassurance it has even upgraded its travel flexibility policy to allow travellers to book and cancel with up to 24 hours notice, which as I said before I really can’t stress enough is the mark of a brand really looking after travellers with things so currently changeable.

-Boardwalk Boutique Hotel, has already reopened and welcomed guests through its doors.
-Standalone and semi standalone casitas, the private areas of the pool, no elevators or shared staircases and dedicated beach are already perfect for social distancing and ensuring that your accommodation is relatively self contained, but they have also implemented a health and safety plan specific to this crisis to keep guests safe.
-Housekeeping procedures have been elevated with increased infection control efforts, sanitising stations have been made available in all public areas, the seating areas at the pool have been separated, sanitised and have to be reserved in advance, check in and check out has been shifted online, with a mobile key to access the property, and as a gated property, only guests and staff are allowed access.
+Boardwalk Boutique Hotel is great for not being on top of other guests and keeping your distance.
+Standalone and semi standalone casitas, the private areas of the pool, no elevators or shared staircases and dedicated beach are already perfect for social distancing and ensuring that your accommodation is relatively self contained, but their health and safety plan, implemented during the pandemic is still ensuring high levels of infection prevention control.
+Sanitising stations have been made available in all public areas, the seating areas at the pool have been separated, sanitised and have to be reserved in advance, check in and check out has been shifted online, with a mobile key to access the property, and as a gated property, only guests and staff are allowed access.
 With each casita offering it’s own kitchen and grocery delivery available, you can self isolate and keep yourself contained as much as you want to as well.

 Like other properties, the Amsterdam Manor Beach Resort has also focused on increased sanitation procedures and staff training.